bug400/pyilper/INSTALL.md

 * Python version 3.7 or higher.
 Version 3.13 is currently recommended.
 * Qt version 6.3 or higher (recommended) with the PySide6 language bindings (Qt version 5.15 with the PyQt5 language bindings is still supported)
 * The Python bindings for either Qt Webkit (Qt5 only) or Qt Webengine (recommended)
-* pySerial  3.0 or higher
+* pySerial  3.5 or higher
 * [LIFUTILS](https://github.com/bug400/lifutils/releases) (the most recent version)

+pyILPER has only been tested with the versions of Python and Python packages listed as recommended.

+Minimum version means that earlier versions will definitely not work.

 More recent macOS versions and Windows 11 already provide a USB serial driver for the PIL-Box.